vorpalnet/blade/SECURITY.md

   role — so a resource that ever loses its `@ApplicationPath` answers 403 instead of answering the world.

-  The transport-guarantee and `cookie-secure` half is an **intent, not a statement of the tree**: as of 2026-08-06 no WAR in any tree carries either, so all 44 lines report MISSING.
-Closing it means editing every descriptor in `admin`, `services`, `proto` and `test`, which is a cross-cutting change and its own piece of work.
-Until then, read the second and third loops below as the work list they are (`libs/shared` is a library container, not an app, and inherits nothing here):
+  No WAR carries a `CONFIDENTIAL` transport guarantee or `cookie-secure`, by design (see §6), so the second and third loops below report every descriptor as MISSING (`libs/shared` is a library container, not an app, and inherits nothing here):

   ```sh
   for d in admin/*/src/main/webapp/WEB-INF/web.xml; do